-According to the International Diabetes Federation, Diabetes Mellitus (DM) affects about 8% of the population in Greece and The Former Yugoslav Republic of Macedonia and 56 million in Europe.
+According to the International Diabetes Federation, Diabetes Mellitus (DM) affects about 8% of the population in Greece and Republic of North Macedonia and 56 million in Europe.
 Unfortunately, about 46% of people with diabetes are undiagnosed; thus stressing out the importance of prevention and early diagnosis.
 The vast majority of patients with DM type 1 are adolescences and children.
 However, middle aged and elderly population are more vulnerable to DM type 2.
 On the other hand, the WHO recognized Obesity as a global epidemic.
 More than 16% of the adult population in Europe is obese and 1 in 3 children are overweight or obese.
-The prevalence of obesity in Greece and The Former Yugoslav Republic of Macedonia is about 20%.
+The prevalence of obesity in Greece and Republic of North Macedonia is about 20%.
 DM and Obesity are metabolic diseases with serious health impact and they both consist CardioVascular risk factors.
 DM is also a risk factor for developing small and large vessel complications (e.g. nephropathy, heart disease, stroke, peripheral arterial disease).

 In the EU, the total costs for DM are over 150 billion €/year (11% of the total health costs).
-The mean DM related expenditure/person in Greece is about 2,450 and in The Former Yugoslav Republic of Macedonia is 390 €/year.
+The mean DM related expenditure/person in Greece is about 2,450 and in Republic of North Macedonia is 390 €/year.
 The majority of the expenditures are due to the treatment of diabetes complications, like end-stage renal failure and dialysis, peripheral arterial disease and amputations, retinopathy, etc. The costs for provision of health care are higher for people living in rural than in urban areas, attributed in part to greater transport costs to reach the health system services.

 Therefore the need of general awareness and education of the population on metabolic diseases with current, comprehensive information is of great importance.
 The early prevention and diagnosis, as well as the proper health care are essential human rights.
 Therefore a lot of action should be taking in order for this targeted population to reach to a satisfying standard.
 According to the Organization for Economic Co-operation and Development it is the health itself of a population (more than education or investment), which is the chief determinant of economic development of a region.